Qatar diplomat emphasizes engagement with Taliban at forum - NewsBreak

 Another urgent issue facing Afghanistan is access to the world’s financial system now that the Taliban is in power.
 Aid organizations warn the nation of nearly 40 million people faces total poverty and hunger as winter approaches.

 U.N.
-Secretary-General Antonio Guterres has said the Afghan people should not suffer a collective punishment because of the Taliban, urging the continued flow of humanitarian aid.
+Secretary-General Antonio Guterres has said the because of the Taliban, urging the continued flow of humanitarian aid.

 The European Union announced a 1 billion euro ($1.15 billion) support package for the Afghan people on Tuesday.

-After their meeting with U.S. officials in Doha on Sunday, the Taliban said the U.S. agreed to provide humanitarian aid to Afghanistan.
+After their meeting with U.S. officials in Doha on Sunday, the to Afghanistan.
 The U.S. statement was less definitive, saying only that the two sides “discussed the United States’ provision of robust humanitarian assistance, directly to the Afghan people.”

 A humanitarian official told The Associated Press that the Taliban has been moving aid through with a large degree of transparency with no evidence seen of corruption, which had hurt aid distribution during the previous U.S.-propped Afghan government.
 The official spoke anonymously to discuss ongoing aid operations.